Registering Cloudera Hybrid Environments

 You must select the Private DNS Zone for the database from the drop-down menu.

-For more information on Flexible Servers, refer to Using Azure Database for PostgreSQL Flexible Server.
+For more information on Flexible Servers, see Using Azure Database for PostgreSQL Flexible Server.

 Encryption section

-Enable Customer Managed Keys Enable this option if you would like to provide a Customer-Managed Key (CMK) to encrypt the environment's disks and databases.
-For more information, refer to Customer managed encryption keys.
+Enable Customer Managed Keys Enable this option if you want to provide a Customer-Managed Key (CMK) to encrypt the environment's disks and databases.
+For more information, see Customer managed encryption keys.

 Proxies section